-(5) The validity of exams that bear the features of a university entrance exam (such as SAT) is 2 years.
+(3) The validity of exams that bear the features of a university entrance exam (such as SAT) is two years.
 The period of validity of scores obtained in exams which are of the status of a high school exit exam (such as GCE-AL, IB Diploma, and Baccalaureate) or high school graduation degrees/diplomas is unlimited.

-(2) The applications of candidates who have fulfilled the application requirements are evaluated by the UEC.
+(2) The UEC evaluates the applications of candidates who have fulfilled the application requirements and successfully pass the pre-evaluation.
 The UEC finalizes the evaluation of each application as “Accept” or “Reject”.

-(3) Applicants who have been accepted are sent a letter of acceptance by the ISO via e-mail and are required to declare whether or not they will be present for registration.
+(3) Applicants who have been accepted are sent a letter of acceptance by the ISO via e-mail and the online application programs and are asked to declare whether or not they will be present for registration.

-(4) Applicants declaring that they will be present for registration are sent an official letter of acceptance in order that they might receive a visa.
+(4) Applicants declaring that they will be present for registration are sent an official letter of acceptance so that they might receive a visa.

 Miscellaneous and Final Provisions